Shreyas-SAC/Newsy-a-FullStack-App/README.md

 # Newsy-a-FullStack-App
-Newsy is a full-stack app built on React.js and Firebase Newsy is an app that works on web, iOS, Android, Mac, and Windows.
+Newsy is a full-stack app built on React.js and Firebase.
+Newsy is an app that works on web, iOS, Android, Mac, and Windows.

 The following tools/frameworks are used for this app: